 - Institutional Information required for proposal cover sheets and award disbursement.

-- One of the best ways to prepare a grant proposal is to look at some successful proposals from other HMC faculty.
-The structure and even some of the content (e.g. general statements about HMC’s strengths) from those proposals can be adapted for your own proposal.
-The dean of faculty can suggest faculty members willing to share their proposals and offer help and advice.
+- One of the best ways to prepare a grant proposal is to consult successful proposals and reviews from other Harvey Mudd faculty.
+The structure and even some of the content (e.g. general statements about the College’s strengths) from those proposals can be adapted for your own proposal.
+The OSR can suggest faculty members willing to share their proposals and offer help and advice